mohammedtahamoin/Anti-Virtual-Currency-Laundering-Ecommerce-Using-Blockchain/README.md

 ## Development server

 1. Get into Blockchain-kyc run **npm run node_1** to spinup first Blockchain Node for KYC.
 The server will run on `http://localhost:3001/`
-2. Get into Blockchain-virtual-currency run **npm run node_1** to spinup first Blockchain Node for Virtual Currency.The server will run on `http://localhost:5001/`
+2. Get into Blockchain-virtual-currency run **npm run node_1** to spinup first Blockchain Node for Virtual Currency.
+The server will run on `http://localhost:5001/`
 3. Get into  Angular Ecommerce Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 **Note:** In Angular-Ecommerce/src/app/shared/services/ in (kyc.service.ts/ virtual-currency.service.ts) change localhost port (if you are using any different port to run Blockchain node server)